 As evident in Fig.\ref{fig3}, the range of $k$ in which super-FL regime occurs grows as temperature decreases.
 This behavior can be understood as follows.
 At small $k$ the super-FL regime is bordered by a crossover to Gurzhi's FL hydrodynamics.
 The crossover occurs at $k\approx \kappa_{<}$ corresponding to distances over which the longest-lived odd-$m$ excitation, namely the $m=3$ harmonic, travels over its lifetime.
 This gives a condition $\gamma_3=\nu \kappa_{<}^2$.
 On the large $k$ side it is bordered by a crossover from super FL to the ballistic regime.
 A simple estimate for this crossover is provided by a toy model \cite{Kryhin2023} in which $\gamma_m$ for $m_\ast$ lowest odd-$m$ modes are neglected, whereas for $m>m_\ast$ the odd-$m$ and even-$m$ rates are taken to be equal.
 In this model the conductivity at small $k$ behaves as $\sigma_{\rm sFL}(k)=\frac{m_\ast+1}{\nu k^2}D$.
 We set $m_\ast$ to the value at which the even/odd asymmetry disappears, Eq.\eqref{eq:m>m_*}.
 The crossover position $k_{>}$ is then determined by the condition $\sigma_{\rm sFL}(k)=\frac{D}{v_Fk}$.
 This gives the domain of existence of the super FL regime \be \kappa_{<}<k<\kappa_{>} ,\quad \kappa_{<}=\frac{(\gamma\gamma')^{1/2}}{v_F} ,\quad \kappa_{>}=\frac{\gamma^{5/4}}{v_F{\gamma'}^{1/4}} . \ee Since at low temperatures the rates $\gamma$ and $\gamma'$ scale as $T^2$ and $T^4$, the quantities $\kappa_{<}$ and $\kappa_{>}$ scale as $T^3$ and $T^{3/2}$, respectively.
 This explains widening of the super FL regime at low $T$.
 These estimates, as will be seen below, agree with the exact analytic result for $\sigma(k)$ scaling.

-As a comparison, $\Gamma(k)$ for conventional Gurzhi FL hydrodynamics is shown in Fig.\ref{fig2} main panel for matching parameter values by dashed lines.
+As a comparison, $\Gamma(k)$ for FL hydrodynamics is shown in Fig.\ref{fig3} (main panel, dashed lines).
 The $T$ dependence is absent in the ballistic regime and is $T^2$ in the FL regime.
-The $k$-linear behavior at large $k$, indicative of a ballistic transport, is pushed to high $k$ in the super FL regime.
-Simultaneously, a $T$-linear dependence emerges characteristic of the super FL regime is readily accessible for realistic system widths.
+Notably, the $k$-linear behavior at large $k$, describing ballistic transport, is pushed to high $k$ in the super FL regime.
+This indicates that the super FL regime is readily accessible for realistic system widths.